radioactive/radioactive/README.md

 The beauty of this approach is this abstraction is that you can easily refactor your code into modular functions.
 You then "assemble" the final expression inside the radioactive.react() loop.

 This leads to purely functional, highly scalable and mantainable code.
+You can easily unit test your app or replace parts of your code with mock datasources.
+Here's how a more modularized version of the previous code might look like:

 ```javascript